irish-luong/hado-hado/spark-app/README.md

 - [Spark Action](https://drive.google.com/file/d/18CWuR4DF3hqcy6Adj5WRlE7XuMxfwN9R/view?usp=sharing)

 ## Naming Convention
-Scala use "cammel case" naming.
+Scala use "camel case" naming.
-That is, each word is capitialized (upper camel case), except possibly the first word (lower camel case).
+That is, each word is capitalized (upper camel case), except possibly the first word (lower camel case).
 - Method, value and variable names should be in lower camel case.
 - Constant names should be in upper camel case.